reiver/spacehost-values/README.md

 If you discover that someone is _not_ receptive to your politics, stop sharing it with them.

-Don't make the workplace unnessarily political.
+Don't make the workplace unnecessarily political.